 In case of a frame loss, an estimation of the end-of-frame pitch is done to help keeping the adaptive codebook in sync to the error free case as good as possible.
 If the error free end-of-frame pitch can be predicted precisely, the recovery after the loss will be a lot quicker.
 The pitch extrapolation assumes that the encoder uses a smooth pitch contour.
 The information on the estimated end-of-frame pitch is used by the glottal pulse resynchronization tool described in subclause 5.3.1.2.

 The pitch extrapolation is done only if the last good frame was classified as UNVOICED TRANSITION, VOICED TRANSITION or VOICED_CLAS.
 Also the pitch extrapolation is only performed if the frame before the loss was a good frame.
-The extrapolation is done based on the pitch lags, , of the last 5 subframes before the erasure.
-Also the history of the pitch gains, , of the last 6 subframes before the erasure is needed.
+The extrapolation is done based on the pitch lags, dfr[i|, of the last 5 subframes before the erasure.
+Also the history of the pitch gains, gp[i], of the last 6 subframes before the erasure is needed.
 The history update of the pitch lags and pitch gains is done after the synthesis of every frame.

 First, the difference between the pitch lags is computed: